 - Idli stand

 - In a pan, heat oil.
-Temper curry leaves, mustard seeds, green chilli with urad dal.
+Temper curry leaves, mustard seeds, chopped green chili with urad dal.

 2. Add grated carrots and green onions with pinch of salt.
 Cook until its soft.